MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMDiskEncryptionExtension.md

 ```

 ### -Name
-Specifies the name of the azure_2 Resource Manager resource that represents the extension.
+Specifies the name of the Azure Resource Manager resource that represents the extension.
 The default value is AzureDiskEncryption for virtual machines that run the Windows operating system or AzureDiskEncryptionForLinux for Linux virtual machines.

 ```yaml